 Pollination: Select another midseason bloom apple variety

-Fruit Storage: Good
+Fruit Storage: Excellent

-Shape when shipped: Whips (no branching)
+Shape when shipped: whip(no branching)